Feeling faint or not mentally alert

 “The goal is not to daze and confuse administrators.
 Instead, it is designed to provide maximum flexibility with the greatest functionality.”

-Past tense for to decrease in feeling or strength
+Past tense for to make numb, as by cold or anesthetic

 Past tense for to physically traumatize someone with a strong blow, especially to the head